-This bill would authorize the medical and health section data and the time of death on a death certificate to be completed and attested to by a licensed nurse practitioner in the case where a patient is in a skilled nursing or intermediate care facility.
-The bill would make additional conforming changes.
-The bill would also include a licensed nurse practitioner to the group of individuals required to notify the coroner when they have knowledge of a death under certain specified circumstances.
-Because this bill would expand the application of an existing crime to licensed nurse practitioners, this bill would impose a state-mandated local program.
+This bill would, commencing July 1, 2026, additionally authorize the medical and health section data and the time of death on a death certificate to be completed and attested to by a nurse practitioner last in attendance.
+The bill would make conforming changes.
+Commencing July 1, 2026, the bill would also include a nurse practitioner to the group of individuals required to notify the coroner when they have knowledge of a death under certain specified circumstances.
+Because this bill would expand the application of an existing crime to nurse practitioners, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.